Tensorflow- Use Case

 #comment-1: optimizer will minimize the cost which is a part of backpropagation

 #comment-2: Let us take a moment to understand what epoch means here,

 we have 60000 images which we will pass in 100 batches, so 600 iteration means 1 epoch. and like that here we are just limiting it to 10 epochs.

 #comment-3: We have initialized our session with the global_vaiables_initializer

 Output: Now we will run our network and see with each epoch how the loss varies and also we will get to know the accuracy of the model.

 As you can in the output shown above, with each epoch the loss gets reduced this is due to the optimizer we have used in our network.

 In this model we have gained an accuracy of 95%.
 In future, with better models and better networks, we will also learn how to increase the accuracy.

 That is all for now.
 Hope this tutorial triggered some interest in you about Deep Learning.
-To get an elaborate idea about deep learning and more implementation examples refer to the Deep Learning Course.
+To get an elaborate idea about deep learning and more implementation examples refer to the Artificial Intelligence Online Course.